techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Azure Files, App Service, SQL Databases.md

 I decided to complete the following 2 excercises to familiarise myself with Azure Files:

-Certainly!
-Here are two beginner-level exercises to complete with Azure Files, covering practical aspects that will help you understand the basics:

 ### Exercise 1: Setting Up and Accessing an Azure File Share

 **Objective:** Create an Azure file share, mount it on a virtual machine, and access it from your local machine.